 - Goshen College was named Indiana Television School of the Year (2012, 2013) Indiana Radio School of the Year (2012, 2013, 2014) and Best College Radio Station in the Nation (2011, 2013).

 - The Washington Monthly ranked Goshen College 146th on the list of 254 elite liberal arts colleges for our high graduation rate.

 - Ranked as one of “America’s Top Colleges” by Forbes.com in 2014 (#313 out of the 650 most elite institutions)

 - Study-Service Term: Goshen is home to one of the top-ranked study abroad programs in the country, and one of the few that emphasizes service and complete cultural immersion.

-- Current locations include Cambodia, China, Morocco, Nicaragua, Peru, Senegal and Tanzania, as well as a Latino Studies option in Northern Indiana.
+- Current locations include Cambodia, China, Nicaragua, Peru, Senegal and Tanzania.

 - Maple Scholars: Full-time, stipend summer internship exploring research alongside a professor

 - Sustainability Semester: A problem-based learning experience where students engage real environmental issues of local concern while living and studying at Merry Lea Environmental Learning Center, a 1,189-acre off-campus environmental education facility.

 - The Goshen Core: Sometimes called “General Education” at other schools, the Goshen Core is the set of courses and requirements that applies to all students no matter what major they choose.
 All full-time first-year students receive an iPad to explore, learn and dream in their classes as part of the Goshen Core.